shepmaster/rust/silicon/README.md

 This section can be removed when an appropriate target specification is added to the standard Rust bootstrapping compiler.

+Theoretically, these steps can be done on the DTK itself, but that hasn't been tested yet.

 1. `cd silicon/bootstrap`